 Insect bites, such as those of the flea, tick, and mite cause itching.
 Your pet responds by scratching.
 The scratching often leads to infection.

-He may also suffer from other common skin disorders such as demodectic mange, staph infection, and skin fold dermatitis.
+He may also suffer from other common skin disorders such as demodectic mange, staph infection, skin fold dermatitis, and acne.
 You must remain visual and monitor your Pug for any signs of these skin disorders.

 Demodectic mange or red mange usually occurs in Pugs between the ages of 4 months and 10 months of age.
 An inherited condition, demodectic mange passes from the mother to the puppy.
 Some veterinarians even recommend neutering the puppy so that he cannot breed.